Share this Post

 Lucy: I think it has taken 10 years of really challenging situations, being in moments, many races where I’ve not met my expectations, where I’ve had self doubt, where I’ve had to look at things as learning.
 It’s kind of like running downhill, right?

-I think that the more times you put yourself in uncomfortable situations, which make you question life and question why you’re doing this and the direction you’re going, the better you get at kind at tackling these kind of challenges.
+The more you do, the more you’re in that situation, the better you get at it.
+The more times you put yourself in uncomfortable situations, which make you question life and question why you’re doing this and the direction you’re going, the better you get at kind at tackling these kind of challenges.

 At Western states in 2019, and I had incredible self doubt, incredibly low self esteem, and an incredible challenge ahead of me to run 100 miles feeling like that.

-When I finished that race, I thought nothing would be as hard as that, to stand on a world stage and to put yourself through it, and then to finish and read comments about yourself, which were just totally inhumane, and incredibly rude.
 You know, you can choose to believe that or you can choose to reject it.
 And I think that like when self belief comes into question, it’s up to you to kind of say, I know me, I know my true self, I am who I am.

 Inspired by Lucy and want to train like her?
 Check out her popular Vert.run training plans: “50k – Become an Ultrarunner” and “50 Miles – Run your First 50 Miler.”
 Each workout is written by Lucy herself, and her encouraging words will keep you inspired throughout your training journey.